OUR HISTORY

 1985

-The original Trophy Club Fire Department was built and organized by the District in 1985 and as more homes were built, the volunteer department turned into a fully staffed and funded department.
+The original Trophy Club Fire Department was built and organized by the District in 1985.
+As more homes were built, the volunteer department turned into a fully staffed and funded department.

 2008